FancyBoiL1/datauri-passthrough/README.md

 You can use this to run javascript and bookmarklets, just follow the directions in the prompts.

 1. Type L in the first prompt if you are using a link, or type C if there is something you would like to script or you have it in your clipboard.
-2. Then just use paste in whatever you are gonna use.
+2. Then just write or paste in whatever you are gonna use.